TOOP4EU/toop-commons/dir-config/README.md

 # TOOP4EU internal use only

-This is the configuration for the central Directory instance
+This is the configuration for the central Directory instance operated by toop.eu